-Medicare is national health insurance that all Americans receive when they turn 65.
-Disabled people who are under 65 can also enroll in Medicare without paying premiums, but for those looking for a solution to long term care needs, Medicare alone may not be the best option.
+Medicare is a national, government-funded health insurance that all Americans receive when they turn 65.
+Disabled people who are under 65 can also enroll in Medicare without paying premiums, but for those looking for a solution to long-term care needs, Medicare alone may not be the best option.
 Talking to a knowledgeable, specialized agent can be a helpful way to ensure the best selection at the best price.

-Medicare can cover short-term rehab stays at a nursing home, for example, after a hospitalization.
-It can also pay for rehab and therapy at home for a limited period of time and when prescribed by a doctor.
+Medicare can cover short-term rehab stays at a nursing home after a hospitalization and pay for rehab and in-home therapy for a limited period of time when prescribed by a doctor.
 The amount you pay for hospital services such as laboratory tests, medications and x-rays, varies depending on whether you receive inpatient or outpatient care.
 Understanding the difference between these two can help you manage cost expectations.

-Medicaid is the foremost government assistance program paying for long term care for people who can’t afford it on their own.
-It is administered cooperatively by the federal government and states.
-While the majority of its funding comes from the federal government, each state has some discretion in its individual rules, regulations and eligibility requirements.
+Medicaid is the leading government-assistance program for long-term care, which is administered cooperatively by the federal government and states.
+While the majority of its funding comes from the federal government, each state has some discretion in its individual rules, regulations and requirements.

 Medicaid is the safety net for Americans who need care that they cannot afford privately.
 Like Medicare, Medicaid acts as health insurance but it covers almost every type of healthcare cost.
-It can also be used to pay for long term nursing home care in all states.
-Many states also allow their residents to use Medicaid to pay for assisted living communities or other alternatives to nursing homes such as in-home care.
+It can also be used to pay for long-term nursing home care.
+Many states allow its residents to use Medicaid to cover assisted-living communities or other alternatives such as in-home care.

-Some states even offer a program through Medicaid called PACE (Program of All Inclusive Care for the Elderly), which covers all of the senior’s care and medical needs through one contracting agency, with the goal of allowing people who have traditionally gone to nursing homes to stay in the community (at home) with support.
+Some states offer a program through Medicaid called PACE (Program of All-Inclusive Care for the Elderly).
+PACE covers all of the senior’s care and medical needs through one contracting agency, which allows people who have traditionally gone to nursing homes to stay at home with support.

 Each state has its own guidelines, so you will need to contact a State Medical Assistance office for more details: